Keibert Ruiz Preview, Player Props: Nationals vs. Marlins

-Keibert Ruiz and his .368 on-base percentage over his past 10 games (51 points higher than his season-long percentage), will be in action for the Washington Nationals versus the Miami Marlins and Braxton Garrett on August 31 at 7:05 PM ET.
+On Friday, Keibert Ruiz (.243 on-base percentage in past 10 games, 72 points below season-long percentage) and the Washington Nationals play the Miami Marlins, whose starting pitcher will be Eury Perez.
+First pitch is at 7:05 PM ET.

 Keibert Ruiz Game Info & Props vs. the Marlins